reasonml/reason-react/docs/installation.md

 title: Installation
 ---

-ReasonReact is built to work with [Melange](https://melange.re/) and [Reason](https://reasonml.github.io/).
+reason-react is built to work with [Melange](https://melange.re/) and [Reason](https://reasonml.github.io/).
 This installation guide will help you get started.

-If you want to build a new app or a new website with ReasonReact and Melange, we recommend to use a package manager such as [opam](https://opam.ocaml.org/) to download and install the required dependencies.
+If you want to build a new app or a new website with reason-react and Melange, we recommend to use a package manager such as [opam](https://opam.ocaml.org/) to download and install the required dependencies.

 There are other alternatives available, such as [esy](https://esy.sh/) or [nix](https://nixos.org/).
 See [Melange documentation][melange-alternative-package-managers-experimental] for details.